burgesQ/docker-go-react/README.md

 The front container is reachable in intern of the docker stack at the `front` address.

 The nginx container handle the redirection from http to https.
-The nginx container also handle the route redirection based on the base path (`/api` redirect to the api - otherwise the front is served).
+The nginx container also handle the proxy redirection based on the uri base path (`/api` redirect to the api - otherwise the front is served).